jpype-project/jpype/doc/userguide.rst

   java.lang.System.out.println(JByte(1)) # <--- wrap the 1 in a JByte

 This tells JPype to choose the byte version.
-When dealing Java types, JPype follows the standard Java matching rules.
+When dealing with Java types, JPype follows the standard Java matching rules.
 Types can implicitly grow to larger types but will not shrink without an explicit cast.